Curriculum Learning: A Survey: Applications of Curriculum Learning

-Ma et al.~\cite{ma2017self} introduce a self-paced co-training strategy that borrows the instructor-student-collaborative intuition from SPCL.
-They extend the traditional SPL approach to the two-view scenario, by introducing importance weights of two views, together with the corresponding regularizer.
-Their method uses the sum of SPL models under two views and a regularization term encoding the ``sample easiness'' relationship between views.
-This works according to the basic assumption of co-training that different views share common knowledge of pseudo-labeled sample confidence.
-The algorithm uses a ``draw with replacement'' methodology, i.e., previously selected samples from the pool having a certain chance to be thrown away when the loss value of a sample is larger than a fixed threshold.
-To test their approach, the authors conduct extensive text classification and person re-identification experiments.
+\begin{sloppypar} Ma et al.~\citeyearpar{ma2017self} borrow the instructor-student-collaborative intuition from SPCL and introduce a self-paced co-training strategy.
+They extend the traditional SPL approach to the two-view scenario, by adding importance weights for the views on top of the corresponding regularizer.
+The algorithm uses a ``draw with replacement'' methodology, i.e., previously selected examples from the pool are kept only if the value of the loss is lower than a fixed threshold.
+To test their approach, the authors conduct extensive text classification and person re-identification experiments. \end{sloppypar}

-Li et al.~\cite{li2017self-b} present an SPL approach for learning a multi-label model.
-During training, they compute and use the difficulties of both instances and labels, in order to create the easy-to-hard ordering.
-Furthermore, the authors provide a general method for finding the appropriate self-paced functions.
-They experiment with multiple functions for the self-paced learning schemes, e.g.~sigmoid, atan, exponential and tanh.
-Experiments on two image data sets and one music data set show the superiority of the SPL methodology over conventional training.

-Gong et al.~\cite{gong2018decomposition} conduct a thorough analysis of the SPL methodology, arguing that it is difficult to obtain the solution path of SPL and determine where to optimally stop the incremental learning process.
-They propose a multi-objective self-paced method that jointly optimizes the loss and the regularizer.
-To optimize the two objectives, the authors employ a decomposition-based multi-objective particle swarm algorithm together with a polynomial soft weighting regularizer.

-Wu et al.~\cite{wu2018learning} introduce a teacher-student framework which translates the intuition behind real-life teaching to automatic models.
+Wu et al.~\citeyearpar{wu2018learning} propose another easy-to-hard strategy for training automatic models: the teacher-student framework.
 On the one hand, teachers set goals and evaluate students based on their growth, assigning more difficult tasks to the more advanced learners.
 On the other hand, teachers improve themselves, acquiring new teaching methods and better adjusting the curriculum to the students' needs.
 For this, the authors propose a model in which the teacher network learns to generate appropriate learning objectives (loss functions), according to the progress of the student.
 Furthermore, the teacher network self-improves, its parameters being optimized during the teaching process.
-The gradient-based optimization is enhanced by smoothing the task-specific quality measure of the student and through reversing the stochastic gradient descent training process of the student model.
+The gradient-based optimization is enhanced by smoothing the task-specific quality measure of the student and by reversing the stochastic gradient descent training process of the student model.

-\subsection{Computer Vision}
+\subsection{Computer vision}